bigrobsf/imusic/README.md

 The album information includes the number of tracks, which when clicked will display the track names ordered by track number.

 Finally, when the user selects an album's track name, a modal will pop up that plays a preview of the track from iTunes.

+The design is responsive for use on mobile devices.